2 brothers, 2 teams, 2 contrasting experiences at World Cup

 They settled in Bilbao and both boys grew up to be soccer players.
 They still play club soccer together for hometown team Athletic Bilbao.

-The brothers careers have always been connected, even after Iñaki decided this year to switch allegiance to Ghana and go back his roots.
+The brothers’ careers have always been connected, even after Iñaki decided this year to switch allegiance to Ghana and go back to his roots.
 Them playing for two different countries in the space of 24 hours was not the first time it has happened.

 Iñaki made his debut for Ghana on Sept.
-23 this year against Brazil, featuring first this time.
+23 this year against Brazil.
 Nico made his first appearance for Spain against Switzerland a day later.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports